volumio/volumio-plugins-sources/jellyfin_server/README.md

 ## Initial Setup

-1. Install the plugin through Volumio plugin store.
+1. Install the plugin through the Volumio plugin store.
 Depending on your hardware and network speed, the installation process can take some time.

 2. After installation, enable the plugin.
 You will be notified when the server has started.